cpulvermacher/claude-model-provider/README.md

 Adding your Anthropic API key directly in Visual Studio Code only allows using Claude models from the Chat sidebar.
 Trying to use the models from another extension will produce `system: text content blocks must be non-empty` errors.

-This extension allows using Claude models from other extensions as well.
+This extension allows using Claude models from other extensions like [LGTM](https://marketplace.visualstudio.com/items?itemName=cpulvermacher.lgtm) as well.

 ## Models

-Models are fetched from the Anthropic API, so newer models such as Claude Sonnet 4.6 and Opus 4.8 work automatically, without an extension update.
+Models are fetched from the Anthropic API, so newer models such as Claude Opus 4.8 and Sonnet 5 are available automatically, without an extension update.

 ## Use in Chat

-By default, extension-provided language models are not visible in the chat model picker.
+Extension-provided language models may not be visible in the chat model picker.
 Use the `Chat: Manage Language Models` command to list all models, and toggle visibility for the model(s) you want.

-Afterwards, the models should be available in `Ask` mode.
+Note: If you only want to use Claude in the Chat view, you don't need this extension.
+Visual Studio Code's built-in "bring your own key" (BYOK) support should work.
+(Open the `Chat: Manage Language Models` command and click `Add Models > Anthropic`)

 ## Setup